blancarodriguez/Coding-in-the-Context-of-New-Media-Art/README.md

 We'll make a series of projects that explore creative and interesting applications of custom technology.
 Each week has its own focus (overviewed below).
 Look in the folders for more details, examples and source code.

+Hi There!

+Introduction to Code-Based Art is an open workshop in art and technology at CCSF, in San Francisco.

+We'll make a series of projects that explore creative and interesting applications of custom technology.
+Each week has its own focus (overviewed below).
+Look in the folders for more details, examples and source code.

-#### Week 1
+Week 1

-TECHNICAL: Introduction to coding in Processing. <br>CONCEPTS: What is a digital self portrait?
+TECHNICAL: Introduction to coding in Processing.
+CONCEPTS: What is a digital self portrait?

-#### Week 2:
+Week 2:

-TECHNICAL: Responsive drawings in Processing.  <br>CONCEPTS: What is interactivity?
+TECHNICAL: Responsive drawings in Processing.
+CONCEPTS: What is interactivity?
 How can it show us something about ourselves?

-#### Week 3:
+Week 3:

-TECHNICAL: Beyond the screen/ introducting to basic circuit building and Arduino.  <br>CONCEPTS: How to explore/reveal relationships between humans and machines?
+TECHNICAL: Beyond the screen/ introducting to basic circuit building and Arduino.
+CONCEPTS: How to explore/reveal relationships between humans and machines?

-#### Week 4:
+Week 4:

+TECHNICAL: Exploring motors and sensors.
-TECHNICAL: Working with an LED matrix panel.  <br>CONCEPTS: Now we can do a lot of flashy, exciting stuff.
+CONCEPTS: Now we can do a lot of exciting stuff.
 How can we use these technologies to illustrate a concept?
 How can we move beyond the wow factor, and use digital art to ask big questions?

-#### Week 5:
-Open work day and mini exhibition.
-Use the skills and ideas we've covered so far to create an original artwork.
-Invite friends to come in the last hour of class to see what everyone has done.
-Bring cookies and stuff.

 #### Some References in Art & Tech:
 #### ARS ELECTRONICA http://www.aec.at/news/en/